[3] The Early Shabbos Conundrum

 THE IDEAL OPTION - LECHATICHILA

-IN CASE OF EXTREME NEED - BEDIEVED
+IN CASE OF SIGNIFICANT NEED - BEDIEVED

 There are, however, some Poskim who rule that only if the husband accepts Shabbos early for the sake of the Mitzvah does it affect the acceptance of his wife and children.
 However, if he prays early simply for the sake of being able to eat the meal earlier (as you could argue we do here in the summer), his family may still perform Melacha.
 This is a debated point.

 There is also the minority opinion that rules that the husband’s praying Maariv and acceptance of Shabbos does not affect the Shabbos status of the rest of his household.
-His wife and children may therefore still perform Melacha, and light Shabbos candles, even after he accepts Shabbos, so long as the majority of one’s Shul or community has yet to accept Shabbos through prayer.
+His wife and children may therefore still perform Melacha, and light Shabbos candles, even after he accepts Shabbos, so long as the majority of one’s Shul or community has yet to accept Shabbos.
+While relying on this opinion is not ideal and not widely accepted, we may fall back on this in case of extreme need.

 SUMMARY